 The term immunocompromised means that your immune system has been weakened, making you more prone to picking up opportunistic infections.
 This means catching infections that you would perhaps normally not be at risk of when not taking this sort of medication.

-IBD should not restrict foreign travel but avoiding travel to areas where certian infectious diseases are common may reduce your risk of infection if you are taking immunomodulator medication3
+IBD should not restrict foreign travel but you might want to avoid travel to areas where certain infectious diseases are common3.

 What are immunosuppressant / immunomodulator medications?